MiaoReynolds/Raspberry-Pi-with-screen-and-keyboard-3D-print/README.md

 # Raspberry-Pi-with-screen-and-keyboard-3D-print
-A complete 3D print case that integrate Raspberry Pi with a screen and keyboard
+A complete 3D print case that integrate Raspberry Pi with a screen and keyboard.
+-- Home made
+-- Low cost

 Picture of the complete set.
 More pictures will be released soon.